🚨 $100K in Sight: Follow Bitcoin’s Final Push Live! TRACK NOW

 When is the Next Bitcoin Halving?

-It's estimated that the next Bitcoin halving will happen in March 2024.
-The exact date is impossible to predict, but with each halving happening every 4 years or so, we can expect Bitcoin's next halving to occur in 2024.
+It's estimated that the next Bitcoin halving will happen in 2028.
+The exact date is impossible to predict, but with each halving happening every 4 years or so, we can expect Bitcoin's next halving to occur that year.
 Take a look at the BTC halving countdown above - you can use it to track the exact day when the event will take place!

 When Will the Last Bitcoin Halving Happen?